Poroelasticity: Types of Poroelasticity

 The theories of poroelasticity can be divided into two categories: static (or quasi-static) and dynamic theories, just like mechanics can be divided into statics and dynamics.
 The static poroelasticity considers processes in which the fluid movement and solid skeleton deformation occur simultaneously and affect each other.
 The static poroelasticity is predominant in the literature for poroelasticity; as a result, this term is used interchangeably with poroelasticity in many publications.
 This static poroelasticity theory is a generalization of the one-dimensional consolidation theory in soil mechanics.
 This theory was developed from Biot's work in 1941.
 The dynamic poroelasticity is proposed for understanding the wave propagation in both the liquid and solid phases of saturated porous materials.
 The inertial and associated kinetic energy, which are not considered in static poroelasticity, are included.
 This is especially necessary when the speed of the movement of the phases in the porous material is considerable, e.g., when vibration or stress waves is present.
 The dynamic poroelasticity was developed attributed to Biot's work on the propagation of elastic waves in fluid-saturated media.

+Laboratory Measurements

+Three type of tests are commonly used to determine the poroelastic parameters:

+Drained test

+In a drained test, the confining pressure is increased while the pore pressure at the boundary of the material is kept at its initial value.
+Consequently, an incremental pore pressure is initially generated within the rock, corresponding to an undrained condition.
+This excess pore pressure gradually dissipates as the system equilibrates with the imposed boundary pore pressure.
+From this test, two measurements can be obtained: the volume change of the material and the volume of fluid removed from the material.

+Undrained test

+In an undrained test, similar to a drained test, the confining pressure applied to the material is increased.
+However, the key difference is that no fluid is allowed to leave the sample during the test.
+Under this condition, the increase in confining pressure induces a change in pore pressure within the material.
+This test allows the measurement of the volumetric change of the sample and the corresponding change in pore pressure.

+Unjacketed test

+Unlike the previous two tests, no controlled confining pressure is applied directly to the sample.
+Instead, the sample is placed in a pressure vessel, where equal increments of confining pressure and pore pressure are applied simultaneously.
+Since the pore pressure varies during the test, calibration is required to determine the change in fluid volume within the sample.
+This test enables the measurement of the unjacketed compressibility and a storage coefficient defined under equal-pressure loading conditions.